State Education Agency (SEA) Dyslexia LegislationHas Legislation?Yes

-According to the bill digest, “SB217 requires the following: (1) A school multidisciplinary team must include information about dyslexia in a student's educational evaluation if the multidisciplinary team determines that the student is eligible to receive special education and related services and has or has characteristics of dyslexia.
+According to Indiana Code 20-18-2-3.5 et. seq.: (1) A school multidisciplinary team must include information about dyslexia in a student's educational evaluation if the multidisciplinary team determines that the student is eligible to receive special education and related services and has or has characteristics of dyslexia.
 (2) Information about dyslexia must be: (A) discussed by the student's case conference committee if information about dyslexia is included in the student's educational evaluation; and (B) included in the student's individualized education program if the case conference committee determines that the information should be included.
 Provides that a school corporation and charter school's reading plan shall include indicators to screen for risk factors of dyslexia, using a screening tool approved by the department of education (department).
-Requires school corporations and charter schools to: (1) use the response to intervention process to address needs of students who are determined to have characteristics of dyslexia; and (2) obtain parental consent before administering a level I dyslexia screening or a level II dyslexia screening.
+Requires school corporations and charter schools to: (1) use the response to intervention process to address the areas of need of students who are determined to be “at risk” or “at some risk” for the characteristics of dyslexia; and (2) obtain parental consent before administering a level I dyslexia screening or a level II dyslexia screening.
 Provides that dyslexia interventions may include certain types of instruction.
 Requires school corporations and charter schools to report annually to the department regarding the number of students who were: (1) administered the initial dyslexia screening during the school year; and (2) determined to be at risk, or at some risk, for dyslexia.
-Requires a school corporation and charter school to report on the school corporation's or charter school's Internet web site certain information regarding dyslexia.
+Requires a school corporation and charter school to report on the school corporation's or charter school's Internet web site certain information regarding dyslexia, including the intervention programs used for “at risk” and “at some risk” students.
 Requires, not later than July 1, 2019, the department to employ at least one reading specialist trained in dyslexia.
 Requires, not later than the 2019-2020 school year, each school corporation and charter school to employ at least one individual to serve as an authorized reading specialist trained in dyslexia for the school corporation or charter school.
 Provides that a school corporation or charter school may receive a waiver from hiring an authorized reading specialist trained in dyslexia in certain circumstances.
 Requires, not later than the 2019-2020 school year, the department to ensure that each teacher receives professional awareness information on dyslexia.
 Requires the department to develop and update an Indiana dyslexia resource guide.”

 Indiana Code 20-28-3-5 states that "A teacher preparation program shall include content within the curriculum that prepares teacher candidates to recognize that a student who is not progressing at a normal rate related to reading may need to be referred to the school's multidisciplinary team to determine the student's special learning needs, including learning needs related to dyslexia."